vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 We recommend testing with 2 NOK, even though 1 NOK is the smallest possible amount.
 1 NOK is not reliable, as it gets low priority in some systems.

-### What do we have to do with PSD2's SCA requirements?

-Nothing.
-Vipps will handle everything for you - both bankID and 3-D Secure.

-SCA (Strong customer authentication) is a security requirement related to PSD2, to reduce the risk of fraud and protect customer's data.

-Vipps uses delegated SCA, which makes it easier to users to pay with Vipps than with stand-alone card payments.
-The result is a higher completion rate.

-Delegated SCA is Vipps' primary way of solving the SCA requirements.
-For this solution Vipps has developed a SCA compliant solution that consists of a two-factor authentication featuring either PIN or biometrics in addition to device possession.
-In addition Vipps has implemented a Dynamic Linking according to the requirements.

 ### How can I use Vipps for different types of payments?

 It's possible to use the Vipps eCom API for several different types of payments.